reddit-economics/economics-wiki/faq_genderwagegap.md

 ### **Bad Controls**
 (or "Being Paid 77 cents on the Dollar and Controlling for Education: The Omitted Variable's Edition")

 Many of the gender wage gap arguments on reddit boil down to one side asserting that the 77 cents to the dollar wage gap is pure discrimination and the other asserting that other things like education, hours worked, etc. have to be controlled for as they cause earnings to be higher.
-They are arguing that the 77 cents on a dollar claim isn’t looking at all relevant variables.
+They are arguing that the 77 cents on a dollar claim isn’t looking at all relevant variables, and that the gender wage gap mostly disappears when you control for these relevant variables.

+Both of these two views paint too simplistic a picture.
+It's true that the raw gap is roughly 77 cents to the dollar.
+It's also true that the gap shrinks significantly when controlling for hours worked, education, etc.  What we don't know is which way the causation goes.
+Do women earn less because they choose lower earning majors and shorter work hours, or does the existence of discrimination cause women to alter their choices of majors and alter their working hours?
+Education, working hours and other 'controls' are not necessarily appropriate controls, as they could also be outcomes of discrimination.
+For further discussion of this point, see the /r/economics [Bureau Member Chat](https://www.reddit.com/r/Economics/comments/5myux7/bureau_members_discuss_the_gender_wage_gap/).

-However, as [Goldin (2014)](https://scholar.harvard.edu/files/goldin/files/goldin_aeapress_2014_1.pdf) notes, first that the gender wage gap has shrunk across time
+In addition, as [Goldin (2014)](https://scholar.harvard.edu/files/goldin/files/goldin_aeapress_2014_1.pdf) notes the gender wage gap has shrunk across time.

 > The mantra of the women’s movement in the 1970s was “59 cents on the dollar” and a more recent crusade for pay equality has adopted “77 cents on the dollar.”